N.B. Course descriptions are subject to change

 Description

 We are witnessing a resurgence of violent authoritarianism.
 In Putin’s war in Ukraine; in Xi’s mass internment of Uyghurs; and in General Min Aung Hlaing’s violent coup in Myanmar.
-Similarly, violent insurgents such as ISIS or the Taliban not only govern like authoritarian regimes but their leaders face the same challenges that other authoritarian elites do.
-Authoritarian politics drives global conflict.
-And yet it remains poorly understood by analysts and policy makers.
+In the US, the reelection of Trump on a platform of unconstrained power and the repression of minorities, has induced scholars to warn for authoritarianism.
+Also, violent non-state actors such as ISIS or the RSF forces in Sudan, not only govern like authoritarian regimes, but their leaders face the same challenges that other authoritarian elites do.
+Upon close inspection, authoritarian politics drives global conflict and violence.
+And yet it remains poorly understood by analysts and policy makers alike.

 Course objectives